 Not included : 5 Dinners ashore at local restaurants along our route.
 Add addition dinners aboard with our Cruise Builder.

-2pm Paris rendezvous for a 2 1/2 hour private car transfer to the Randle.
+2pm Paris rendezvous for a 2 1/2 hour private transfer to the Randle moored at the picturesque village of Chevroches.
+Enjoy a welcome aboard with Champagne canapés.

 Visit nearby Clamecy (pop’ 4,500) an old town nestled in rolling landscape of the Nievre region from where the Nivernais canal gets its name.
 Take a walk through the meandering cobbled streets to the magnificent 16c church St Martin.
 Clamecy was the seat of the bishop of Bethlehem for 600 years and a centre of logging for 400,